foundersandsurvivors/ap20-utils/basex-admin/src/basex-admin/bin/README.md

 Utility shell scripts for creating/replacing xml databases from xml files.

-WARNING: Location of source XML files is hard coded to /data/bx/xml.
-Modify as required.
+WARNING: Location of source XML files and key directories is defined by environment variables.
+See etc/environment.
+Modify as required and add the variables defined there as persistent environment variables on your system.

-WARNING: BaseX user hard coded to "fas".
-Modify as required.

-(Todo: refactor to make this an envt var or reference to .mysettings/instance).

 Usage
 -----